chscott/ConnectionsDocker/doc/db2_ic.md

    ```
    $ curl -L -O -J -s -S -f https://raw.githubusercontent.com/chscott/ConnectionsDocker/master/db2/ic/env.txt
    ```
 5. Open env.txt and update the URLs for your environment.
-These are the locations at which the DB2 install and license packages are hosted in your environment.
+These are the locations at which the Connections database wizard and CR1/CR2 update packages are hosted in your environment.
+Only the database wizard package is required.
+If you want to install the Connections databases at 6.0 base release level, leave the CR1 and CR2 update URLs commented out.
+If you want to install the Connections databases at 6.0 CR1 release level, uncomment the CR1 update URL.
+If you want to install the Connections databases at 6.0 CR2 release level, uncomment the CR2 update URL.
 These files will be downloaded during installation.

 6. Create a subdirectory named setup.
-If you used the example directory in Step 1, it will be located at ~/images/db2/base/setup.
+If you used the example directory in Step 1, it will be located at ~/images/db2/ic/setup.

 7. Change directories to the setup directory created in Step 6.